 Jason Weiner is the executive chef and proprietor of Almond, an American bistro with locations in Manhattan and Bridgehampton, New York.
 Weiner serves hearty, seasonal dishes that reflect farm-to-table roots and highlight local ingredients.
 Weiner’s success as a chef and restaurateur can be largely attributed to his extensive experience at many of the countrys top kitchens.
 In 1991, Weiner helped open Aqua in San Francisco, working under Chef George Morrone.
 He was an early witness to locally grown, farm-fresh cooking.
 As Aquas mission was all things seafood, Weiner learned a good deal about preparing all varieties of fish; but it was the one-on-one interaction with local farmers and foragers that would have the greatest impact on his culinary philosophy and future.
 Following Aqua, Weiner was chef de cuisine at Michael Minas San Franciscos three-star Charles restaurant for two years.
 In 2001, Jason reconnected with childhood friend and future business partner Eric Lemonides, and the two looked at an empty restaurant space in Bridgehampton.
 They barely hesitated in taking over the space, completing a full build-out by the following spring.
 The success of the restaurant led the team to expand to Manhattan.
 In October 2008, Jason and Eric opened the Manhattan outpost of Almond to much fanfare.
 The simplicity of the menu, the ingredients from local farmers, the friendly, laid-back atmosphere and Jasons adherence to the philosophy that the less a chef a does to fresh ingredients the better, made Almond an instant favorite.
 When Jason isnt working, he can be found at home in East Hampton, NY playing ” I WANT YOUR SOCK!” (long story) with his daughter Rive Tiger Lily or perhaps annoying the hell out of his lovely wife Almond by incessently asking her if she”s seen his wallet(or phone, or keys, or…).

 Antonio Rappazzo has worked with some of the keenest restaurant minds in New York City : Tom Valenti, Amanda Freitag, Anne Burrell, Graydon Carter, Sam DeMarco, John DeLucie and Zak Pelaccio, to name a few.
 From First to ‘Cesca to the Centro Vinoteca to the Waverly Inn, Mr Rappazzo has been helping to establish classic Manhattan dining institutions for the past ten years.
 In 2008, Antonio was recruited by Jason Weiner and Eric Lemonides to show them how things worked in the big city.
 He’s since showed them other stuff, too(that we’d prefer not to discuss here).
 When Antonio isn’t working he’s still working.
-When he’s really, really not working he can be found juggling his beautiful wife Michaela and his two gorgeous children Leo and Coco– no, I mean really juggling.
+When he’s really, really not working he can be found juggling his two gorgeous children Leo and Coco– no, I mean really juggling.
 He happens to also be a circus performer

 David Belknap is chef/partner of L&W Oyster Co., Belknap is responsible for developing dishes, managing a fast-paced kitchen and executing the restaurant’s vision of serving artisanal, market-driven dishes that feature modern and classic takes on seafood.
 Prior to joining the L&W Oyster Co. team in 2012 when the restaurant opened, Belknap spent just shy of two years at the famed Per Se in New York City, honing his skills and refining his technique under some of the country’s best rising chefs.
 Prior to Per Se, Belknap worked for The Ritz Carlton, heading up kitchens at the world’s best hotel restaurants in Orlando, Denver and Naples.
 But ultimately, Belknap yearned for the opportunity to work in a kitchen where he could put his own stamp on the menu.
 At L&W Oyster Co.
 Belknap is inspired by the abundance of local seafood and the endless possibilities this presents to be creative.
 He believes in honoring the essence of the ingredients but also presenting them in new ways that surprise and excite the guest.
 Opened in November 2012, L&W Oyster Co. is an old school/new school oyster bar brought to you by the guys that brought you Almond.
 The menu is artisanal and market driven featuring some modern and classic takes on raw things, cured things, smoked things, steamed things and fried things.